A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Image Super-Resolution

 Therefore, we need to solve the following problem:

 In SRGAN~\cite{ledig2017photo}, the generator is the SRResNet and the discriminator uses the architecture proposed by Radford \emph{et al.}~\cite{radford2015unsupervised}.
 In ESRGAN~\cite{wang2018esrgan}, Wang \emph{et al.} made two modifications to the SRResNet: (1) replace the original residual block with the residual-in-residual dense block; (2) remove the BN layers to improve the generalization ability of the model.
 In SRFeat~\cite{park2018srfeat}, Park \emph{et al.} indicated that the GAN-based SISR methods tend to produce less meaningful high-frequency noise in reconstructed images.
 Therefore, they adopted two discriminators: an image discriminator and a feature discriminator, where the latter is trained to distinguish SR images from HR images based on the intermediate feature map extracted from a VGG network.
 In ESRGAN~\cite{wang2018esrgan}, Wang \emph{et al.} adopted the Relativistic GAN~\cite{jolicoeur2018relativistic}, where the standard discriminator was replaced with the relativistic average discriminator to learn the relatively realistic between two images.
 This modification helps the generator to learn sharper edges and more detailed textures.
+Wang \emph{et al.}~\cite{wang2023high} proposed a novel GAN inversion framework that utilizes the powerful generative ability of StyleGAN-XL, which shows preferable quantitative and qualitative results in SISR.